District Policy

 4.1.
 School employees are immune from any civil and/or criminal liability when reporting in good faith, suspected child abuse or neglect.

 4.2.
-Failure on the part of any school employee to report may result in legal and/or disciplinary action begin brought against the employee (5-14-96)
+Failure on the part of any school employee to report may result in legal and/or disciplinary action begin brought against the employee.

-* Within 24 hours, the employee should make an oral report to the school principal or his/her designee concerning the alleged abuse or neglect.
+* Within 24 hours, the employee should make a report to the school principal or his/her designee concerning the alleged abuse or neglect.
+Notifying a school official does not satisfy the employee's personal duty to report to DCFS or law enforcement.

 4.4.
 It is not the responsibility of the school employee to: